sbdchd/blog/_posts/2025-01-06-download-apple-music.md

 ### 2. Download All Music

-1. Create a playlist will your entire library
+1. Create a playlist with your entire library

     On macOS, navigate to the Songs view, select all via <kbd>CMD + a</kbd>, right click and click `Add to Playlist > New Playlist`.